Series: Power Rangers Dino Charge

 - The Ageless: As it turns out, a perk of being bonded to an Energem.
 Just look at Koda - looking pretty spry for someone going on 100,000.
 Of course, being a Human Popsicle for most of that time probably helped.

-- Artistic License – Paleontology: Besides the general lack of feathers on dinos that should have them (Or Double Subversion in the T-Rex case), the first episode has multiple flubs:
+- Artistic License – Paleontology: Besides the general naming issues and lack of feathers on dinos that should have them (Or Double Subversion in the T-Rex case), the first episode has multiple flubs:

 - There is no scientific reason for the various species of dinosaur in the prologue to exist in the same scene together, much less get along peacefully.
 Conveniently, the most problematic of these, the water-dwelling Plesiosaur, is kept off-camera.
 Also in the prologue, aerial shots show the continents as they look in the modern day rather than how they looked in prehistory.